 It is not recommended that you sing if you are sick.
-Inflammation, swelling, and soreness arise in the throat and vocal cords and if you sing when you are sick you are more likely to hurt and damage your voice.
-So, if at all possible do not sing is you are sick or have some sort of a throat infection.
+Inflammation, swelling, and soreness arise in the throat and vocal cords, and if you sing when you are sick, you are more likely to hurt and damage your voice.
+If at all possible, do not sing if you are sick or have some throat infection.

-Something to consider is that if you are a professional singer you are probably having to sing every night or every other day.
+Something to consider is that you probably have to sing every night or every other day if you are a professional singer.
 Here are some tips by Madeleine Harvey on how to sing if you are sick.
-Remember only do this if you have to sing.
+Remember, only do this if you have to sing.

 Don’t’ misuse your voice